break-stuff/clarion/README.md

 ## About Your New Project

-The default project is configured with [SASS](http://sass-lang.com/) using the .scss syntax and [webpack](https://webpack.js.org/) as the transpiler and module manager.
+The default project is configured with [SASS](http://sass-lang.com/) using the .scss syntax and [webpack](https://webpack.js.org/) as the compiler and module manager.

 The project architecture implements the Clarion Style Architecture.